DataVisuals/expectations/README.md

-### Expectations
+# Expectations

 This project allows anyone to provide a test file in csv or excel format that can be used to define tests suitable for execution using dbt-expectations.
+The file is used to determine columns available for testing and test data to run the expectations against.

 The app runs using streamlit

 `streamlit run expectations.py`

+this will open the app in a browser.

 ## WIP instructions
 1. Upload a file